The Emmys REALLY Wanted Us To Know How Diverse They Were

 Advertisement

-It’s one thing to make an effort to include people of color in the program.
+It’s one thing to make an effort to include people of colour in the programme.
 It’s another to constantly congratulate yourself for doing so.
-I think it’s safe to say that the Emmys got a little carried away, taking advantage of every opportunity to highlight its acknowledgement of the contributions made by people of color in television.
+I think it’s safe to say that the Emmys got a little carried away, taking advantage of every opportunity to highlight its acknowledgement of the contributions made by people of colour in television.
 It came off as… less than subtle.

 During his monologue, Colbert specifically mentioned that for the third year in a row, we were looking at the most diverse group of nominees in Emmy history.
 The audience responded with rousing cheers, and Colbert added, “I did not know you could applaud while patting yourself on the back at the same time.”
 This — balancing self-awareness with shameless plugging of their merits — would have been a good place to chill on the diversity campaign.
 They could have let the nominees and winners speak for themselves and continue on.
 They did not.